rpj/spring83/README.md

 Other environment variables you should set:
   * `SPRING83_FQDN`: your fully-qualified domain name (no protocol scheme, e.g. `0l0.lol`)
   * `SPRING83_CONTACT_ADDR`: a contact email address for your site

+### `findkey`

+**Update**: I'll maintain this script for good measure, but you should probably just use [PT's Go keyfinder](https://github.com/pteichman/ahoy) as it is undoubtedly <i>much</i> faster than this one.

+Randomly generates Ed25519 key pairs until one matching the specified format has been found.

+If called with `--strict`, will _only_ return when a key pair is found that is valid _this calendar year_.

+The output format matches the format that [Robin's client expects](https://github.com/robinsloan/spring-83-spec/tree/main/demo-client) and will be named in the same format.

+## Interacting

+Robin has an impressive demo client available [here](https://github.com/robinsloan/spring-83-spec/tree/main/demo-client).

+If you'd like to be listed in the public boards' list on 0l0.lol, just [mailto:s83-include-me@0l0.lol](drop me a line) with your hex public key as the subject.